skatejs/skatejs/README.md

 ## Usage

-This is how you might write a web component usinge Skate and Preact:
+This is how you might write a web component using Skate and Preact:

 ```js
 // @jsx h